waimea-lrdiack/level-2-programming-assessment/docs/test-plan.md

 ### Expected Test Result

-I should see always see four silver coins plus one gold.
+I should see always see five coins called Coin 1, Coin 2, Coin 3, Coin 4 and, Gold, each coin should be in a random grid and not in the same grid as another coin.

 ---